 - 10. Are they worth doing?

 DMV hearings are not mandatory.
-But waiving a DMV hearing will eliminate any chance that the defendant can keep his/her license.
+However, waiving a DMV hearing virtually eliminates any chance you can keep your license.

 DMV hearings are usually open to the public, and the entire proceeding gets audio recorded.
 An administrative law judge presides and places all witnesses under oath.
-The defendant or his/her criminal defense attorneys may question and cross-examine witnesses and present physical evidence, statutes, and case law.
+You or your criminal defense attorneys may question and cross-examine witnesses and present physical evidence, statutes, and case law.

-Defendants who avoid a DUI conviction but lose their DMV administrative hearing will still get their license suspended.
+If you avoid a DUI conviction but lose your DMV administrative hearing, you will still get your license suspended.

 2. How are they different from criminal trials?